 "The Margery Box was never in Margery's possession, so I do not have it.
 When I went to a Houdini Seance in Las Vegas (I think 1998?)
 I was told that someone living in Vegas had the box in a storage unit there.
 I tried the telephone number later but it was disconnected.
 Presumably it still exist and hopefully someone will bring it to light.
 As an aside - my grandfather (her son) understood Houdini to have put the ruler in the box.
 I guess we will never know what really happened that day."

-Okay, to the person who may have the "Margie Box" in storage, here's a plea.
+Okay, to the person who may have the "Margie Box" (as Houdini called it), here's a plea.
 How about letting me come out to Vegas and photograph it for WILD ABOUT HARRY?
 I know it would be a thrill for all Houdini and Margery fans to see this historic item.
-In return, I'll promote whatever you'd like me to promote on the blog.
+In return, I'll promote whatever you'd like me to promote on the blog, or you could remain anonymous.
 If this is doable, please shoot me an email.
-We could make magic history by bringing this back into the light.
+We could make magic history by bringing this box back into the light!

 ReplyDelete